 Email verification is a common way to validate new users, limit spam, comply with GDPR rules, and automate registrations.
 It proves an individual has a valid email address and is able to read and respond to that address.
 It also provides a security mechanism to ensure the user registering intended to do so, and is not being registered for an application without their knowledge.

 There is a segment of users who take joy in finding new and interesting ways to make your application look bad by using simple or obfuscated profanity in user names and other saved data.
-Passport can eliminate over 98% of these issues out-of-the-box, and can easily integrate with more advanced filtering in CleanSpeak.
+FusionAuth can eliminate over 98% of these issues out-of-the-box, and can easily integrate with more advanced filtering in CleanSpeak.

 As applications gain more users, it takes an increasing amount of system resources to manage registrations, logins, and user activity.
 This is the worst time to negatively impact a user's impression of your application.
-Passport is designed and built to be fast and efficient for one to multiple millions of users with no code or configuration changes.
+FusionAuth is designed and built to be fast and efficient for one to multiple millions of users with no code or configuration changes.

 Every CIAM needs to be able to communicate with users to establish, manage and maintain their account and identity.
 Security features such as setup password, forgot password, and email verification require additional security to ensure new credentials aren't provided in easily captured plaintext format.
-Passport is ready for secure business in minutes with our Email Template Setup Wizard.
+FusionAuth is ready for secure business in minutes with our Email Template Setup Wizard.

 For the best user experience and least login friction, successful applications take advantage of Trust Device capability.
 This improves adoption of two-factor authentication (2FA) increasing system-wide identity security.
 Without Trust Device capability, 2FA is often considered too cumbersome because the user needs to provide the 2FA challenge during every login.

 Frequently users are required to use login credentials provided by a parent organization to access external services.
 To participate in these programs, applications need to coordinate a user's identity with the host provider to allow or prevent access properly.
-Passport allows this type of federated identity coordination without extensive custom coding.
+FusionAuth allows this type of federated identity coordination without extensive custom coding.

 Importing users from a legacy system is challenging and can trigger a poor experience for your new users.
 Successful migrations don't force users to change their passwords, but instead implement a workflow that supports existing passwords and any hashing techniques used by the legacy system.
-Passport provides a flexible set of tools designed to make user migration and consolidation simple without user friction.
+FusionAuth provides a flexible set of tools designed to make user migration and consolidation simple without user friction.

 Many customers prefer to use their existing social accounts to login to applications they use across the web.
-Passport can integrate with social logins and give your customers the flexibility to choose their social media identity or to create an account specifically for your application.
+FusionAuth can integrate with social logins and give your customers the flexibility to choose their social media identity or to create an account specifically for your application.

 Webscale capability is critical to manage the growth of an application and a high influx of users.
 Registration and user management needs to be able to horizontally scale quickly to maintain a positive user experience and uninterrupted access.
-Passport is tested with millions of concurrent users across registration, login, and user management tasks.
+FusionAuth is tested with millions of concurrent users across registration, login, and user management tasks.

 A database full of user actions and history is a valuable customer behavior library that can help your application succeed, but only if you have tools to access it.
-Passport provides an easy-to-use UI that gives you access to your data with powerful search, grouping, and segmentation of users depending on any core or custom data.
+FusionAuth provides an easy-to-use UI that gives you access to your data with powerful search, grouping, and segmentation of users depending on any core or custom data.

 Applications with users under the age of 13 are required to comply with Children's Online Privacy Protection Act (COPPA).
 While the security risk is low, monetary fines are high if the application is found in violation.
-Passport has COPPA compliance built-in.
+FusionAuth has COPPA compliance built-in.

 Every application has its own unique data points that are part of the "secret sauce" that drives revenue, but not every CIAM is able to collect and manage this information.
-It is easy to save global or application-specific custom user data in Passport.
+It is easy to save global or application-specific custom user data in FusionAuth.
 Once saved it will be indexed and searchable with the Manage Users interface and accessible with the API tools.

 SSO is a must-have for any CIAM to provide the best user experience for users logging in across multiple applications.
-Passport makes adding additional applications a breeze in the admin dashboard so you are up and running in minutes, not weeks.
+FusionAuth makes adding additional applications a breeze in the admin dashboard so you are up and running in minutes, not weeks.

 To maintain trust with your customers, your registration and login system should have the same look and feel of your brand across all touchpoints.
-Passport's flexible API allows you to provide a consistent experience on desktop, mobile, tablet, watch, or any device you need to support.
+FusionAuth's flexible API allows you to provide a consistent experience on desktop, mobile, tablet, watch, or any device you need to support.

 User reports have been required to track the progress of every application since the first bit of software hit the internet.
-Passport ships with advanced reports to provide immediate insights on total registrations, total logins, and daily and monthly users.
+FusionAuth ships with advanced reports to provide immediate insights on total registrations, total logins, and daily and monthly users.

 Users don't always follow the rules, and system administrators need to be prepared to deal with any issues that arise.
-Passport provides a toolbox of moderation features for administrators to monitor and manage user activity, and let's you add your own custom user actions.
+FusionAuth provides a toolbox of moderation features for administrators to monitor and manage user activity, and let's you add your own custom user actions.

 With a global internet, your customers can come from any region or country.
 Can your CIAM speak to customers in their own language?
-Passport allows you to create customized HTML and text email templates for the languages you support, and easily add additional options as your community grows.
+FusionAuth allows you to create customized HTML and text email templates for the languages you support, and easily add additional options as your community grows.

 OAuth 2 and OpenID Connect are modern authentication delegation patterns that provide a standard way to authenticate and request user information.
 Even though they are standardized, they are not always simple.
 Failure to implement these patterns correctly can lead to catastrophic security breaches.